EnzoBnl/enzobnl/spark.md

 println(partitionSizes.max, partitionSizes.min, partitionSizes.size)  // (36291,116,1000)
 ```

-##### Use case: web hypertexts links dataset
+##### i) Use case: web hypertexts links dataset

 We almost always have websites with:
 - $n°pages >> n°partitions$: hashes will fill the full integer range $[0, n°Partition[$
 - $n°linksByPage$ is evenly distributed (value =~ 200): no risk that a few partitions containing the most outlinking pages causes a skewing.
 - $avg(n°linksByPage) << n°pages$: this is another condition for reduction of the the variance of the size of partitions (if it was not the case, hash partitioning can be skewed).

-The following query won't cause skew problems, partition receiving quite evenly $\vert edges\vert$/n°partitions records each,
+The following query won't cause skew problems, partition receiving quite evenly $ert edgesert$/n°partitions records each,

 ```sql
 SELECT * FROM edges JOIN vertices ON edges.src = vertices.id
 ```

-But, as every page points back to the home, the hash partitioning on `edges.dst` may lead to a big skewing: the partition containing the home key will at least contains $\vert vertices \vert$ records.
+But, as every page points back to the home, the hash partitioning on `edges.dst` may lead to a big skewing: the partition containing the home key will at least contains $ert vertices ert$ records.

 ```sql
 SELECT * FROM edges JOIN vertices ON edges.dst = vertices.id